Bomin75/notes/content/BIOA01/Evolution/index.md

 - **Habitat**: Aqueous
   - Aquatic or moist terrestrial locations
-  - Oceans, freshwater lakes, ponds, streams, and moist soild an dwithint host organisms
+  - Oceans, freshwater lakes, ponds, streams, and moist soild and within host organisms
 - **Structure**: unicellular or colonies with little differentiation
   - Some are large multicellular organisms (giant kelp)

 ### Eukaryotic Cell

 - The nuclear membrane separates transcription and translation in eukaryotes (\* Defining feature of eukaryotes)
-- Energy metabolism that requires membran stability is confined to organelles
+- Energy metabolism that requires membrane stability is confined to organelles
-- The cytoskeleton enables cells to change shape by remodeling quickly -> promote differntiation
+- The cytoskeleton enables cells to change shape by remodeling quickly -> promote differentiation
 - Vesicles budding off from membranes transport materials into the cell in endocytosis, and release material from the cell in exocytosis
 - A network of membranes are able to change shape and package molecules and particles for transport within the cell
   ![Eukaryotic_Cell](./Eukaryotic_Cell.png)